andrew/ultimate-awesome/README.md

 - [awesome-nifi](https://github.com/isaccanedo/awesome-nifi) - :book: A list of useful Apache NiFi resources, processor bundles and tools.
 - [awesome-discord](https://github.com/japandotorg/awesome-discord) - A curated list of awesome things related to Discord.
 - [awesome-icons](https://github.com/jay-karia/awesome-icons) - 🖼️ A curated collection of icon libraries and resources.
+- [awesome-digital-wellbeing](https://github.com/jcanfield/awesome-digital-wellbeing) - A curated list to help you live offline in such an online world.
 - [awesome-dev-design-stuff](https://github.com/JeremyMeissner/awesome-dev-design-stuff) - An awesome list of web applications, web tools, design tools, font.
 There is a lot of stuff here, but all cool.
 - [awe-wasm](https://github.com/jghoman/awe-wasm) - Awe-wasm = awesome WASM - repo for tracking WASM related resources I find.
 - [awesome-mlvid](https://github.com/jiny419/awesome-mlvid) - Moment localization in videos .